ApprenticeofEnder/KaliDocker/README.md

 just run
 ```

-### The `kali` Volume
+### The `kali` Directory
-That folder named `kali`?
-That's a volume for your home directory.
+That directory named `kali`?
+That's a bind mount for your home directory.
 You can add and remove files to it from your host machine, or the container.
 Easy!

 # Contributing